Generating function for projected entangled-pair states: Introduction

 \section{Introduction}

-Strongly correlated quantum systems play a central role in condensed matter physics, often triggering exotic behavior at low temperature.
-For systems in low dimensions where quantum effects are manifest, it is nowadays widely acknowledged that the entanglement based tensor network method serves as an ideal tool for both analytical and numerical studies of these systems~\cite{Cirac2021, Banuls2023}.
-Apart from its huge success in investigating the properties of ground states due to its area-law-fulfilling structure, the low-energy properties above the ground state such as dynamical correlations and entanglement dynamics can also be studied.
-The former are often directly measurable in spectroscopic experiments of condensed matter physics, e.g., inelastic neutron scattering experiments in quantum magnets~\cite{Banerjee2017}, whereas out-of-equilibrium properties can be accessed in quantum simulators~\cite{Gross2017}.
-However, in more than one spatial dimension, progress towards a complete understanding of the low-energy excitations in a quantum many-body system in terms of tensor networks is still at its infancy.
-Thus, an efficient and accurate way of computing low-lying excitations and associated dynamical correlation functions for two dimensional (2D) systems is highly desired.
+Strongly correlated quantum systems occupy a central position in condensed matter physics, often triggering exotic behavior at low temperatures.
+For low-dimensional systems, where quantum effects are pronounced, the entanglement-based tensor network method is now widely recognized as an ideal tool for both analytical and numerical studies of these systems~\cite{Cirac2021, Banuls2023}.
+Beyond its immense success in exploring ground state properties due to its structure that adheres to the area law, tensor network methods also enable the study of low-energy properties above the ground state, including dynamical correlations and entanglement dynamics.
+The former are often directly measurable in spectroscopic experiments within condensed matter physics, such as inelastic neutron scattering experiments in quantum magnets~\cite{Banerjee2017}, while out-of-equilibrium properties are accessible in quantum simulators~\cite{Gross2017}.
+However, in systems extending beyond one spatial dimension, efforts to fully understand low-energy excitations in quantum many-body systems through tensor networks are still in their early stages.
+Consequently, there is a high demand for an efficient and accurate method to compute low-lying excitations and related dynamical correlation functions in two-dimensional (2D) systems.